-	We touched briefly on this in the introduction, but acoustic panels are the ideal solution if you’re short on wall space.
+We touched briefly on this in the introduction, but smaller acoustic panels like the Wall Panel Pro or ceiling panels (baffles, grids, or rafts) are the ideal solution if you’re short on wall space.

 Many offices and restaurants that we visit have a strong brand image which is often reflected in the wall décor that is chosen.
 The last thing they want is unattractive panels being placed on the walls.